Angry Birds Epic

-Angry Birds Epic RPG is a free-to-play role-playing video game that is the ninth installment in the Angry Birds series, developed by Chimera Entertainment and published by Rovio Entertainment.
+Angry Birds Epic was a 2014 free-to-play role-playing video game that is the ninth installment in the Angry Birds series, developed by Chimera Entertainment and published by Rovio Entertainment.
 The game was announced on March 12, 2014 and features turn-based combat and a crafting system.
 The game was soft launched on March 17 on the Australia, New Zealand and Canada App Store, and was released worldwide on June 12, 2014.

 The game was removed from App Store and Google Play in 2019 with all other Angry Birds games released before Angry Birds Transformers (with the exception of Angry Birds Friends).
-The server for the game was shut down in 2022.